 Games that use math

 Pretty much any game or activity that uses mathematics skills is a useful coding activity for pre-schoolers.
-So, it could be a board game that requires maths, it could be a made-up sports game, or a maze or treasure hunt giving clues in the form of maths.
+There are lots of easy and fun number sense games that help teach preschoolers to understand numbers.
+It could be a board game, a made-up sports game, or a maze or treasure hunt giving clues in the form of maths.

 One way to get preschoolers counting is by using a grid maze.
 Kids have to be able to count the spaces in the grid to give their ‘computer’ the right instructions.
 We created a super simple grid maze with chalk in this outdoor screen-free coding activity that is perfect for preschoolers.
 The best part?
 The ‘reward’ for completing the activity is getting to squirt your parents with a water squirter!

 Anything that gets pre-schoolers using their math skills will help them to develop computer programming skills.

 We know that kids learn best when having fun.
 Play is the best form of education a young child can have.
 Many of the preschool coding activities mentioned above are activities that children can easily take part in, in their day to day lives whether they are at home or at school.